md3629/md3629/README.md

 ### Hi there 👋
 - I use **M** for data transformation (_ETL_), **DAX** and **R** for data visualisation and analysis, and **SQL** for data query
 - Have a look at my short presentation about my prefered solutions in BI 👉 [:computer:](https://md3629.github.io/)
-- check out my repositories :point_down: and :black_nib: if you need any help

 ```mermaid
 graph TD;